Novalnet-AG/Drupal-payment-integration-with-CiviCRM/README.md

 ## Installation

-Get the payment module & detailed documentation by [contacting us](https://www.novalnet.de/kontakt/sales) and perfom the below actions to install CiviCRM plugin within Drupal:
+Get the payment module & detailed documentation by [contacting us](https://www.novalnet.de/kontakt/sales) and perform the below actions to install CiviCRM plugin within Drupal:

 1. Unzip the novalnet includes package
-2. Copy the "CRM"  directory
+2. Copy the “CRM“  directory
-3. Paste it under the parh */sites/all/modules/civicrm*
+3. Place it under the parh */sites/all/modules/civicrm*

 ## License